Flat battery? You're in good company - it's the most common cause of roadside breakdowns.

 Now attach the other end of the red lead (positive +) to the positive terminal of the car with the flat battery.

-Ensure all leads are firmly attached and wait a few minutes for the voltages to equalise.
+Ensure all jump leads are firmly attached and wait a few minutes for the voltages to equalise.

 Next, start the engine of the working car and let it idle for a few minutes, return to the car with flat battery and start its engine too.